-We object to this policy as it fails to allocate the Land at Corner of Highwood Lane and Botley Road, Romsey for residential development and consequently to ensure a sufficient supply and mix of sites to meet the Borough's housing requirement and to direct development to the most sustainable locations.
+We object to this policy as it fails to allocate the Land at Coombs Meadow, Lockerley for a minimum of 25 dwellings and consequently to ensure a sufficient supply and mix of sites to meet the Borough's housing requirement and to direct development to the most sustainable locations.

 The Council has sought to outline an overall housing strategy for the southern housing market area that heavily relies on the delivery of two large strategic allocations at Velmore Farm, Valley Park and South of Ganger Farm, Romsey rather than to propose a range of sizes of housing allocation to ensure a continuity of housing supply over the Plan period, including in the first five years.
 The plan proposes the following sites:

-- Land South of Ganger Farm, East Romsey 340 dwellings - Land South of the Bypass, South Romsey 110 dwellings - Land at Velmore Farm, Valley Park 1,070 dwellings - Land at King Edwards Park, Chandlers Ford 44 C2 units dwellings - Land at Upton Lane Approximately 80
+- Land South of Ganger Farm, East Romsey 340 dwellings - Land South of the Bypass, South Romsey 110 dwellings - Land at Velmore Farm, Valley Park 1,070 dwellings - Land at King Edwards Park, Chandlers Ford 44 C2 units dwellings - Land at Upton Lane Approximately 80 dwellings